 The cremation ash is very delicately set into resin, which has a beautiful glass-like appearance while being very hard-wearing, making it the perfect material for ashes jewellery.
 Available in various colours, the cremation ash is layered to create a beautiful floating and sparkling appearance within the jewellery.

-Our other range for jewellery made from ashes is the self-fill ashes collection.
-These pieces are designed to hold a small token of cremation ashes – the ideal way to keep a pet close in a beautiful piece of memorial jewellery.
+Our other range for jewellery made from ashes is the pet ashes self-fill ashes jewellery collection.
+These pieces are designed to hold a small token of cremation ashes, or even hair or fur – the ideal way to keep a pet close in a beautiful piece of memorial jewellery.

 You can take a memorial one step further with a tattoo of your beloved pooch's name or a portrait of them.
 Several tattoo parlours around the UK will mix ashes with body ink to create a lasting reminder and a unique tribute that's a permanent fixture on your skin and a constant reminder that they'll always be with you, even if they’re not physically there anymore.